UnifiedPush/android-connector/connector/Module.md

 Therefore, you can use [tryUseCurrentOrDefaultDistributor][org.unifiedpush.android.connector.UnifiedPush.tryUseCurrentOrDefaultDistributor] to select the saved distributor or the default one when your application starts (when your main activity is created for instance).

-When the distributor is saved, you can call [`registerApp`][org.unifiedpush.android.connector.UnifiedPush.registerApp] to request a new registration.
+When the distributor is saved, you can call [`register`][org.unifiedpush.android.connector.UnifiedPush.register] to request a new registration.
 It has optional parameters, the following example uses `messageForDistributor` and `vapid`.
 You can use `instance` to bring multiple-registration support to your application.